awsdocs/amazon-ec2-user-guide/doc_source/ec2-scheduled-instances.md

 ## How Scheduled Instances Work<a name="how-scheduled-instances-work"></a>

 Amazon EC2 sets aside pools of EC2 instances in each Availability Zone for use as Scheduled Instances\.
-Each pool supports a specific combination of instance type, operating system, and network \(EC2\-Classic or EC2\-VPC\)\.
+Each pool supports a specific combination of instance type, operating system, and network\.

 To get started, you must search for an available schedule\.
 You can search across multiple pools or a single pool\.
 After you locate a suitable schedule, purchase it\.